diogoantunes25/software-security-project/patterns/README.md

 - Functions from `os` module: `chdir`, `access`, `chflags`, `chmod`, `chown`, `chroot`, `lchflags`, `lchmod`, `lchown`, `link`, `listdir`, `lstat`, `mkdir`, `makedirs`, `mkfifo`, `mknod`, `remove`, `removedirs`, `rename`, `renames`, `replace`, `rmdir`, `stat`, `symlink`, `truncate`, `unlink`, `getxattr`, `listxattr`, `removexattr`, `setxattr`
 - Functions from `os.path` module: `exists`, `lexists`, `getatime`, `getmtime`, `getctime`, `getsize`
 - Functions from `pathlib` module: `Path`, `PurePath`, `PurePosixPath`, `PosixPath`, `PureWindowsPath`, `WindowsPath` // TODO: might make sense to add more

+## [Flask] XSS

+Detects flows from values in the HTTP request of one user (provided by flask) into objects that will be rendered by other users

+Sanitizers:
+- `Markup.escape`

+Sinks:
+- `render_template`
+- `Markup`

+## [Flask/pickle] Deserialization of untrusted data

+The sinks are taken from the `pickle` python module

+// TODO: check if I don't want implicit flows (I don't think I do)

+## [Flask/pickle] Unvalidated redirects

+Here, the entire `request` object is considered as a source.
+However, this would result in most redirects being flagged with a vulnerability.

+// TODO: solve problem of too many positives

 ---